-Raise your hand if you've ever turned your guest bedroom into storage space or a home gym you never ended up using… Spare bedrooms can be a blessing and a curse: an opportunity to host friends and family when they're visiting, but also an extra room to decorate.
-So how do you make your guest bedroom feel finished, even when it's a tiny space?
+Raise your hand if you've ever turned your guest bedroom into storage space or a home gym you never ended up using.
+Spare bedrooms can be a blessing and a curse.
+On the one hand, an extra bedroom presents an opportunity to host friends and family when they're visiting.
+On the other hand, it also means having an extra room to decorate, which we suppose can't be all bad since we're obsessed with all things home here at MyDomaine.
+So, how do you make your guest bedroom feel finished, even when it's a tiny space?

-Take a lesson from your favorite hotels—sometimes all you need is a few essentials to make people feel at home: adequate lighting, a mirror, fresh bedding, and a little storage space.
+Take a lesson from your favorite hotels—sometimes all you need is a few essentials to make people feel at home: Think adequate lighting, a mirror, fresh bedding, and a little storage space.
 Are you looking to give your guest room a little love before your next guests arrive?
-These are our favorite small guest room ideas.
+In addition to covering the essentials, we've also rounded up our most stylish tips to make your guest room worthy of a five-star review.
+Read on for our favorite small guest room ideas.
 Beware—your guests might never want to leave.

 Pay Attention to the Nightstand

 No matter how big or small, make sure the guest bedroom nightstand has the essentials: A source of light like a reading lamp, and a catchall to throw jewelry or keys.
 To further elevate the nightstand, if you have a landline at home, consider including a phone in the guest room.
 A landline phone can come in handy if guests need to make a call while they revive their cell phones, or need a stronger connection if cell service is spotty.
 On a similar note, you may want to keep a power strip in the guest bedroom to accommodate for all the other gadgets that need a charge; laptop, e-reader, and tablets, for example.

 Another idea: Pick up fresh flowers and arrange them in a vase to place on the nightstand as a thoughtful welcome gesture.